 The Legend of Momotaro: A Journey through the Heroes of Okayama

-Kibitsuhiko-jinja Shrine, which also enshrines Kibitsuhiko-no-Mikoto, has a solemn atmosphere that blends traditional shrine architecture with deep greenery.
-The main hall is designated as an Important Cultural Property by the prefecture and is located on Kibi no Nakayama, which has long been worshiped as a sacred mountain.
-On the summer solstice, the sun rises directly in front of the torii gate, so the shrine is also known as Asahi no Miya, or "Palace of the Morning Sun," and is popular as a power spot.
+Kibitsuhiko-jinja Shrine, which also enshrines Kibitsuhiko-no-Mikoto, is attractive for its solemn atmosphere, where traditional shrine architecture harmonizes with deep greenery.
+The main shrine is designated as a prefectural important cultural property and is located on Nakayama no Nakayama, which has long been worshipped as a sacred mountain.
+On the summer solstice, the Asahi rises directly in front of the torii gate, so it is also known as Asahi no Miya, or "Palace of the Asahi Sun," and is popular as a power spot.

 Peach-themed charms and fortune-telling slips are popular.